Home

 This section traverses some very remote country with long stretches between fuel stops but is still good quality sealed road.
 It is more prone to flooding in the wet season, so check local conditions if you have any doubt.

-An alternative is the Gibb River beef road which is a fairly good quality unsealed road from Derby to Gibb River but very rough from Gibb to Whyndham.
+This is a fairly good quality unsealed road from Derby to Gibb River but very rough from Gibb to Whyndham.
 There is some spectacular scenery along this road from Derby to Kunanurra.

 Broome shares many similarities with Darwin in it's history as a remote port, pearling centre and it's importance as a military base during WW11.
 It is famous for it's fishng and white beaches.